-Shave and a Haircut – More Than I Bargained For
+Shave, Haircut and a Ear Cleaning in Vietnam – More Than I Bargained For

 I was starting to look a bit shaggy while I was visiting Hoi An, Vietnam so I struck out in search of a place to get a shave and haircut.
 A few blocks away from the waterfront I came upon a rather ordinary looking barber shop.
 The owner seemed friendly enough so I climbed into the chair and described what I thought I wanted with hand gestures.
 He seemed to understand and began clipping.
 It was an old fashioned scissor and comb thing and when he was finished I looked pretty good if I may say so myself.